2023 Most Popular Natural Resources & Conservation Master's Degree Schools in Michigan

 Most Popular Michigan Schools for a Master's in Natural Resources & Conservation

-Our 2023 rankings named University of Michigan - Ann Arbor the most popular school in Michigan for natural resources and conservation students working on their master’s degree.
-U-M is a very large public school located in the city of Ann Arbor.
+Our analysis found University of Michigan - Ann Arbor to be the most popular school for natural resources and conservation students who want to pursue a master’s degree in Michigan.
+U-M is a fairly large public school located in the city of Ann Arbor.

 Women make up 65% of the natural resources and conservation majors at the school.

-A rank of #2 on this year’s list means Michigan State University is a great place for natural resources and conservation students working on their master’s degree.
-Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.
+Out of the 4 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 2 spot on the list.
+Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.

 Women make up 75% of the natural resources and conservation majors at the school.